perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 ## 6. Review Misc

+CA stuff integration
+The research problem we try to solve

 6.1

 However we do make a case for their lack of knowledge about the intermediate steps required to infer output from input (in the execution of a program).